kenakeny/Group5_Project14_Implementation/README.md

-# Cloud Resource Allocation Using NSGA-II — GUI Application
+# Cloud Resource Allocation Using NSGA-II —

 This project is for Group 5, Logic and AI module.
 The project implements a Cloud & Fog Resource Allocation System using the NSGA-II (Non-Dominated Sorting Genetic Algorithm II).